aminmarashi/blog-old/posts/programming_is_cool.md

 Learning how to program is only the start, by learning a programming language, you know how to talk to a computer.
-But in order to have useful software, you need to learn how to deal with the other side, the complexities of the real world and human interactions.
+But in order to have useful software, you need to learn how to deal with the other side too, the complexities of the real world and human interactions.

 Learning how to deal with both sides, is a long process and requires many years of studying, experimenting and learning.